-Randall Brown: Flash Fiction
+Randall Brown Flash Fiction -- FULL!

 We will explore various ways writers attack the demands of the limited word-count of flash fiction, using both more traditional narrative techniques and more experimental non-narrative methods.
-In addition to craft, we will look at ideas regarding story, narrativity, and genre.
+In addition to craft, we will look at ideas regarding story, narratively, and genre.
 Also, throughout, we’ll remain cognizant of the fact that we aren’t writing flash in a vacuum but within a literary community where many other flash fiction pieces have been and will be in circulation.
 There’s also the opportunity to complete various flash projects for critical feedback at any time post-workshop.

 - REQUIRED MATERIALS: Pocket Guide to Flash Fiction, 0983792852, Matter Press; 1st edition (2012)